All Hands on Deck: Providing Safe, Affordable, and Equitable Housing for Every New Yorker

 According to 2017 Census data, NYCHA’s public housing accounts for nearly 8% of the city’s rental housing.
 Given its sheer size, the greening of NYCHA’s housing will undoubtedly have a positive impact in the communities where it is located.
 This is an opportunity for NYCHA to show that public housing can lead the way in helping the City achieve its carbon reduction goals, while improving the health of residents by eliminating environmental injustices.
 Through resident apprenticeships, training, and jobs placements programs, established in collaboration with unions, we could also provide well-paying, secure employment to NYCHA residents.

 Shaun Donovan will commit to reducing operating costs across NYCHA’s developments by accelerating energy-efficiency and resiliency investments through the use of energy performance contracts or other mechanisms to capture significant savings upfront.
 Achieving significant energy efficiency across NYCHA’s portfolio represents a historic opportunity to improve the quality and resilience of its housing stock, lower operating expenses, and reduce greenhouse gas emissions while providing tenants with a healthier and more comfortable living experience.
+Learn more in our Climate Platform.

 Address persistent issues caused by NYCHA governance